Compliance Toolkit for Programmable Messaging

 Programmable Messaging customers can activate the Public Beta of the Compliance Toolkit from the Twilio Console.

-This feature supports SMS messages terminating in the United States written in English and Spanish languages only.
+This feature supports SMS messages terminating in the United States in English language only.

 Compliance Toolkit is available as a Public Beta release and the information contained in this document is subject to change.
 Some features are not yet implemented and others may be changed before the product is declared as Generally Available.
 Public Beta products are not covered by the Twilio Support Terms or the Twilio Service Level Agreement.